brandonts/Sudoku/README.md

 To do List:
-  add more comprehensive unit testing improve user interface: add input validation, show where user is in input, allow corrections complete sudoku_solver.h so it is not always using brute force to solved
+  add more comprehensive unit testing improve user interface: add input validation, show where user is in input, allow corrections complete sudoku_solver.h so it is not always using brute force to solve

 Future possibilities:
   (1) gui for entering a puzzle to be solved